aws-samples/aws-iot-elf/README.md

 **Q:** When I try to send messages, I see a `ResourceAlreadyExistsException` exception similar to the following.
 What might be wrong?
 ````
 ...example...
-botocore.exceptions.ClientError: An error occurred (ResourceAlreadyExistsException) when calling the CreatePolicy operation: Policy cannot be created - name already exists (name=policy-elf-thing-0)
+botocore.exceptions.ClientError: An error occurred (ResourceAlreadyExistsException) when calling the
+CreatePolicy operation: Policy cannot be created - name already exists (name=policy-thing_0)
 ````
-**A:** In this example exception, for some reason the policy name `policy-elf-thing-0` already exists and is colliding with the new policy being created and applied to the Thing.
+**A:** In this example exception, for some reason the policy name `policy-thing_0` already exists and is colliding with the new policy to be created and applied to the Thing.
 The old existing policy needs to be [Detached](http://docs.aws.amazon.com/cli/latest/reference/iot/detach-principal-policy.html) and [Deleted](http://docs.aws.amazon.com/cli/latest/reference/iot/delete-policy.html) manually using the AWS CLI or AWS IoT Console.

 **Q:** When I try to `create`, `send`, or `clean`, I see an `AccessDeniedException` exception similar to the following.
 What might be wrong?
 ````
 ...example...
-botocore.exceptions.ClientError: An error occurred (AccessDeniedException) when calling the CreateKeysAndCertificate operation: User: arn:aws:iam::XXXXXXYYYYYY:user/elf is not authorized to perform: iot:CreateKeysAndCertificate
+botocore.exceptions.ClientError: An error occurred (AccessDeniedException) when calling the
+CreateKeysAndCertificate operation: User: arn:aws:iam::XXXXXXYYYYYY:user/elf is not
+authorized to perform: iot:CreateKeysAndCertificate
 ````
 **A:** In this example exception, the user `elf` does not have enough privilege to perform the `iot:CreateKeysAndCertificate` action on the AWS IoT service.
-Make sure the privileges as described in the *Getting Started* section are associated with the user (and specifically API keys) experiencing the exception.
+Make sure the privileges as described in the *Getting Started* section are associated with the user or `--profile` (and specifically the API keys) experiencing the exception.

 **Q:** When I try to `send` messages using my recently created Things, I see a `ResourceNotFoundException` similar to the following.
 What might be wrong?
 ````